-NEEDSWORK: design
+NEEDSWORK: design, vendor

 Each new Scout and new uniformed leader, and others in the Scoutmaster’s discretion, is provided with a troop T-shirt.
 Additional or replacement shirts may be purchased for $10.

 Optional Clothing

 Hat

 In general, a hat is not part of the troop’s uniform.
 The Scout may wear a hat, but it shall comply with BSA standards of good taste.